-The interdisciplinary minor in American studies consists of 18 hours of course work, distributed as follows:
+The Minor in American Studies consists of 18 hours of course work:

 Note: No course may be counted twice in calculating the 18 hours.
 No more than 6 hours at the 1000 level can count toward the interdisciplinary major (except for History, where all courses above 1600 count).
 Students seeking a second major may count a maximum of 3 hours of course work toward meeting requirements in both majors.
 15 hours must count toward the minor alone.